peasoupio/inv/README.md

 These are the elements we can determine :
 * Which instance server (barebone or under kubernetes) hosts AppA
 * Apps are deployed without knowledge of credentials or physical access points (EP)

+### Contribution
+First and only global rule : use your common sense - we help each other :)